sinjoysaha/morse-code/README.md

 ## About the Project

-Built with :heart: using plain javascript, [`Arcade Games`](https://sinjoysaha.github.io/morse-code/) is a collection of the nostalgic coin-op games of the 70s to 90s era.
+Built with :heart: using plain javascript, [`Morse Code`](https://sinjoysaha.github.io/morse-code/) is a website to translate between English and Morse Code.

 [![Project Image](docs/images/projectimage.png)](https://sinjoysaha.github.io/morse-code/)